TeenLife

 Why did you choose to participate in a summer program?

-Wellesley College has been on my radar since the beginning of high school, and Wellesley’s Pre-College Summer Program was the perfect opportunity to immerse myself in a college setting for a week.
+Wellesley College has been on my radar since the beginning of high school, and its Pre-College Summer Program was the perfect opportunity to immerse myself in a college setting for a week.
 I got a feel for the campus, took a class, learned more about the school, explored Boston, and had fun with new friends.

 How did you decide which summer program was right for you?

 While all the options were interesting, I chose a Leadership Course because I wanted to learn major life skills such as email writing, business etiquette, how to ace an interview, and so much more.
-Learning about business situations from a seasoned professional was very helpful and many of the skills we gained that week have already come in handy!
+Learning about business situations from a seasoned professional was very helpful, and many of the skills we gained that week have already come in handy!

 What was a typical day in your summer program?

 We woke up and got ready for the day, then met friends for breakfast before class.
-Afterward, we headed back to our rooms to get our backpacks before walking to class together as we enjoyed the beautiful campus.
+Afterward, we returned to our rooms to get our backpacks before walking to class together as we enjoyed the beautiful campus.
 We met in a Wellesley classroom for lectures, group discussions, collaborative activities, and mock training sessions for a few hours before breaking for lunch.
 Afternoon classes built on the morning’s lessons and then we had our daily free time.
-The RAs planned activities for us such as a scavenger hunt, a tour of campus and the town of Wellesley, an escape room challenge, and cookie decorating.
-I also enjoyed discovering unique spots on campus, or going to a friend’s room to hang out.
+The RAs planned activities for us, such as a scavenger hunt, a tour of campus and the town of Wellesley, an escape room challenge, and cookie decorating.
+I also enjoyed discovering unique spots on campus or going to a friend’s room to hang out.

 What was the most memorable moment of your summer?